Customize Consent Preferences

 Sellers of residential properties or their agents are required to provide a Transfer Disclosure Statement.
 Residential properties are defined as properties with one to four dwelling units.
 Sellers with residential properties used as investment properties (such as a vacation rental) must follow the residential disclosure guidelines.
 For commercial property transactions not subject to the Transfer Disclosure Statement, the disclosure is made in a separate document.

-ALSO READ Contingent vs Pending Disputes Between Buyers & Sellers
+ALSO READ Contingent vs Pending Status and Real Estate Property Disputes

 The seller’s burden to make statutory disclosures